 Two air quality monitoring sites were established by operators of the Sunshine Canyon Landfill in 2001.
-One monitoring site is located on a high-elevation ridge on the southern edge of the Sunshine Canyon Landfill (Landfill site).
-The second site is located at Van Gogh Elementary School in the nearby community of Granada Hills (Community site).
+One monitoring site is on a high-elevation ridge on the southern edge of the Sunshine Canyon Landfill (Landfill site).
+The second site is at Van Gogh Elementary School in the nearby community of Granada Hills (Community site).
 These sites were established to monitor particulate matter less than 10 microns in aerodynamic diameter (PM10), black carbon (BC) as a surrogate for diesel particulate matter (DPM), wind direction, and wind speed, in fulfillment of the stipulations set forth in the City of Los Angeles' Conditions of Approval for the expansion of the Sunshine Canyon Landfill in the City of Los Angeles (Section C.10.a of Ordinance No. 172,933).
-In 2009, The County of Los Angeles Department of Regional Planning and Public Works adopted conditions (County Condition 81) very similar to the City's conditions, governing ambient air quality monitoring for the County portion of the landfill.
+In 2009, the County of Los Angeles Department of Regional Planning and Public Works adopted conditions (County Condition 81) very similar to the City's conditions, governing ambient air quality monitoring for the County portion of the landfill.
 The original Conditions of Approval also required sampling of landfill gas (LFG) on four occasions throughout each year at each of the locations.
 The LFG sampling requirement was subsequently eliminated as part of the routine monitoring contract.
-Since April 2010, BFI/Republic has been operating the Sunshine Canyon Landfill under a Stipulated Order for Abatement (SOA) issued by the Air Quality Management District (AQMD) Hearing Board (a quasi-judicial body separate from AQMD).
-The SOA includes many operational provisions, and one of the subsequent amendments to the SOA required BFI/Republic to move to one-in-six day sampling of volatile organic compounds (VOCs).
+From April 2010 through December 2012, BFI/Republic operated the Sunshine Canyon Landfill under a Stipulated Order for Abatement (SOA) issued by the South Coast Air Quality Management District (SCAQMD) Hearing Board (a quasi-judicial body separate from SCAQMD).
+The SOA included many operational provisions, and one of the subsequent amendments to the SOA required BFI/Republic to move to one-in-six day sampling of volatile organic compounds (VOCs) for a minimum of one year.
 As a result of this required higher frequency sampling of VOCs, the four LFG samples are no longer required as part of the City and County Conditions of Approval.
+Although the formal SOA has been lifted, the landfill operator may still adhere to some of the stipulations, such as those limiting landfill activities under certain wind conditions.